-Emergency Notifications

-Scope: Wide focus on any significant emergency or dangerous situation (may include Clery Crimes)

-Why: Emergency notification is triggered by an event that is currently occurring on or imminently threatening the campus.
-Initiate emergency notification procedures for any significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.

-Where: Applies to situations that occur on campus or nearby

-When: Initiate procedures immediately upon confirmation that a dangerous situation or emergency exists or threatens

-GBC Examples: Power outage, snow closure, string of larcenies, approaching tornado, person with a gun, fire

-GBC Mode of Communication: gbcALERT

-Timely Warning

-Scope: Narrow focus on Clery crimes

-Why: Timely warnings are triggered by crimes that have already occurred but represent an ongoing threat.
-A timely warning is issued for any Clery crime committed on the College's Clery geography (campus and the surrounding areas) that is reported to the College's Campus Security Authorities, Campus Security Officers, or a local law enforcement agency and is considered by the College to represent a serious or continuing threat to students and employees.
+Emergency Notifications Timely Warnings Scope Significant emergency or dangerous situation Clery crimes, reported to CSAs Triggered by?
+An event that is currently occurring on or imminently threatening the Crimes that have already occurred and represent an ongoing threat.
+A campus.
+Initiate emergency notification procedures for any significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus. timely warning is issued for any Clery crime committed on the College's Clery geography that is reported to the College's Campus Security Authorities, Campus Security Officers, or a local law enforcement agency and is considered by the College to represent a serious or continuing threat to students and employees.
+Where On campus Anywhere on Clery Geography When Immediately upon confirmation of situation As soon as information is available GBC Examples Extreme weather conditions (tornado, snow), gas leak, outbreak of serious illness, armed intruder, bomb threat Murder, aggravated assault, arson, burglary, hate crimes, rape GBC Mode(s) of Communication gbcALERT (delivered via social media, email and text message), push notifications via Rave AppArmor mobile application gbcALERT (delivered via social media, email and text message), push notifications via Rave AppArmor mobile application

-Where: Applies to crimes that occur anywhere on the College Clery geography (see map on page 5)

-When: Issue a warning as soon as the pertinent information is available

-GBC Examples: Homicide, residence hall burglaries, sexual misconduct, arson, aggravated assault, robbery, motor vehicle theft, hate crimes

-GBC Mode of Communication: gbcALERT, GBC Email with subject of "Campus Safety Timely Warning," "Timely Warning" announcement section of Campus Web, flyers

-Timely warnings should be provided to the College Community in the following manner:
+Timely warnings should be provided to the College community in the following manner: